bbaydev/react-native-push-notification-CE/README.md

         sound: true
     },

-    // Should the initial notification be popped when appStart() gets called
+    // Should the initial notification be popped automatically
     // default: true
     popInitialNotification: true,